MiSTerArch/PKGBUILDs/README.md

 ### Binaries

-Complete builds of these packages can be found in the `binaries` branch of this repo.
+Complete builds of these packages can be found in the [binaries](https://github.com/MiSTerArch/binaries) repo of this org.
 It's also served with gh-pages, which means it can be directly added as a repo in `/etc/pacman.conf` so your MiSTer knows where to get MiSTerArch packages automatically at update time.
 See [installation instructions](INSTALL.md#repository-setup) for how.